REST API Documentation

 Reading Data From the API

 When you have detected that an Item has changed, you will naturally want to download the data and sync it to the other system.
 Ideally, you should be able to retrieve the necessary information when querying for updates.
-If you are using /filters or /abstractitems, you should utilize the includes parameter to download as much as you can without having to make extra calls.
-You should determine what fields you are interested in so that you can include them on every request.
-Read more about the includes feature on the Jama developer portal.
+If you are using /filters or /abstract items, you should utilize the includes parameter to download as much as you can without having to make extra calls.
+You should determine what fields you are interested in so that you can include them in every request.
+Read more about the included feature on the Jama developer portal.
 Basically, it allows you to retrieve all referenced objects on an item, so you do not have to pull for more information in another call.

 Downloading Attachments from Rich Text Fields